joelbs/blog-stack/content/posts/why-hybrid-coworking-is-becoming-increasingly-more-desirable-what-defines-hybrid-coworking.md

 ## Better workplace outcomes | hybrid workplace solutions

 Studies show that engaged employees prefer to spend more of their time outside of their company HQ.
-Unlike a traditional work space model, employees are able to positively interact with new talents which leads to positive results for the company and the employer.
+Unlike a traditional work space model, employees are able to positively interact with new talents which leads to positive results for the company and the employee.

 Due to the way traditional office spaces are designed, employees have limited interaction with their coworkers which in turn construct feelings of isolation and leads to decreased work productivity.